TrevorHinesley/abracadabra/README.md

 - `method: "patch"` - HTTP REST method to use.
 Use anything but "get". [*Default:* `"patch"`]

-- `buttonless: true` - Removes submit and cancel buttons, submission and cancellation is then one through the Enter/Tab and Escape keys, respectively. [*Default:* `false`]
+- `buttonless: true` - Removes submit and cancel buttons.
+Submission and cancellation is then done through the Enter/Tab and Escape keys, respectively. [*Default:* `false`]

 - `remote: true` - Same as link_to's `remote: true`, form submits via AJAX. [*Default:* `true`]